AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 * At the end of the day, we're going to want to generate some audio samples.
 Our nework is going to try to recreate the sample data points that we recorded and fed into our machine.
 Assume these audio files are Encoded in Stereo 16-bit.
 That means that there are 65536 values along the y-axis where data points could be located.
 Now we are not going to delve into madness and try to assume that our network is going to take an educated guess as to where it should place the data point at a given time step t.
 Luckily, there is a way to reduce this humonguous number of values to a smaller range, specifically 256.
 Now that's a number that I can work with!

 ### [μ-law quantization or companding transform](http://digitalsoundandmusic.com/5-3-8-algorithms-for-audio-companding-and-compression/)
-* An ingenious way to shrink our dynamic range.To understand what we are actually doing we should primarily have a look at a visual analogy.
+* An ingenious way to shrink our dynamic range.
+To understand what we are actually doing we should primarily have a look at a visual analogy.
 * ![An illustration of the Weber–Fechner law.
 On each side, the lower square contains 10 more dots than the upper one.
 However the perception is different: On the left side, the difference between upper and lower square is clearly visible.
 On the right side, the two squares look almost the same.](https://i.imgur.com/84bBwCm.png)
 * So, what exactly are we looking at?
 Observe the two squares to the left side, which one of them has more dots?
 Obviously, the lower one.Now observe the two squares to the right.
 Guess what, it's a little bit more difficult to say which one has more dots now (It's still the lower one, the lower squares have exactly 10 dots more than their upper counterparts).
 This is known as the Weber-Fechner law, which treats the relation between the actual change in a physical stimulus and the perceived change in the stimulus.
 * What does this have to do with Audio?
 Speech, for example, has a very high dynamic range, and when we record someone speaking, we want to capture the big frequency jumps that their voice makes, and compared to these jumps, subtle variations and finer details are lost in comparision.
 Hence with the mu-law algorithm we can compress a waveform and represent it with significantly less bits, without loosing any important information of the original data.